-One composition technique is use to repeat a melodic fragment but displace it by an eighth-note.
+One of the techniques that use is to repeat a melodic fragment but displace it by an eighth-note.

-In the example below, notice how the composer puts an accent at the beginning of each pattern.
+Notice how the composer put an accent at the beginning of each pattern.
 While the common thing to do is emphasize the accent, what really needs being brought out is the downbeat.
 Since the second part of the phrase is syncopation, the important part is the downbeat.
 If the listener cannot distinguish between downbeat and upbeats, than the effect of the syncopation is lost - it sounds like the player has rhythm problems.